tompscanlan/speedy-review/README.md

 ## About

-Speedy Review is a consultancy that can help you improve your feature release rate.
+We're also a consultancy that can help you improve your feature release rate.
 We have decades of experience in the field, and we're here to help you.
-Getting throught the complete review process can get hung up in a thousand ways.
+Getting through the complete review process can get hung up and slowed down in a thousand ways.
 When you're consistently seeing slow issue closing rates, it's time to get a fresh perspective.

 ## contact